 Please note that you can be fined for taking your children on holiday during term time without the school's permission.

-The school day starts at 8.55am for all classes.
-KS1 finishes at 3.25 pm and KS2 at 3.35 pm.
-All classes have a mid morning break followed by refreshments and a lunch break.
+The school day starts at 8.55am for all classes and finishes at 3.25 pm.
+All classes have a mid morning break, a lunch break and a mid afternoon break.
 Nursery Class starts at 9:00 am and finishes at 12:00 pm.